yegor256/blog/_posts/2020/oct/2020-10-13-lack-of-problem.md

 {% quote The primary responsibility of a team leader is keeping an eye on the problem statement and making sure it’s good enough for the team. %}

-This is true, but I think that money is not the fuel of the software economy <del>anymore</del>.
+This is true, but I think that money is not the fuel of the software economy ~~anymore~~.
 It's people.
 Not just people, but _motivated_ people---this is what software teams are now fighting for.
 Getting a budget for a project, especially if you are in a big enterprise (where all interesting projects will be eventually),